 The Chungtor native, currently a Fellow Research Scientist at Harbin Institute of Technology (HIT) Shenzhen, a member of China’s prestigious C9 League, spends his days researching hydrogen production through water electrolysis, a technology many believe could help power the future.

 Yet when asked about his own future, Sangtam said, “There is a future in Nagaland.
-I would love to take up farming in the near future.”
+I would love to take up farming in the near future,” and added that he would love to pursue a teaching career in IIT.

 Unlike many who make that argument from afar, Sangtam is already attempting one small experiment of his own: helping farmers in Eastern Nagaland test the potential of large-scale sunflower cultivation.